kaltura/developer-platform/recipes/code_cue_points.md

     "cuePoint",
     "media"
   ],
-  "keywords": []
+  "keywords": [],
-}
+  "summary": "Learn how to create cue points and listen for them during playback" }
 -->

 # Cue Points
-Learn how to create cue points and listen for them during playback

 ## Getting Cue Points
 Use `cuePoint.list` to retrieve a list of Cue Points